A Sucker for Christ!

 I know all of this comes not from my own understanding.
-I know all of my studying and seeking could never have produced this “foolishness” that is really wisdom.
+I know all of my studying and seeking could never have produced this knowledge of the “foolishness of God” that is really wisdom.
 If that were the case, then I couldn’t explain why others have missed out on this truth.

 No, I know that it was only thanks to the Holy Spirit who reached into my soul that I can now gladly proclaim this foolishness.
 And I can only keep praying for that joyful understanding to soften the hearts of those who continue to defy or ignore my Lord’s call.

 I enjoy being identified with the foolishness of my Savior who died for those who didn’t deserve it… including me.
-I rest in the foolish generosity of my God who constantly and continuously forgives my sins.
+I rejoice in the foolish generosity of my Lord Jesus, who constantly and continuously forgives my sins.

-My hope is that the Spirit will continue to lead me to discern what is truly wise in this world so that I can proudly say I’m irresistibly attracted to Him.
+My hope is that the Spirit will continue to lead me to discern what is truly wise in this world so that I can proudly say I’m irresistibly attracted to my Savior.

-And I can shout out for all to hear, “I’m a sucker for my Christ!”
+Then I can shout out for all to hear, “I’m a sucker for my Lord Jesus!”